Get to know the pros and cons of one of the platform's popular options LGA1200 The new Intel

 I will summarize the experience of use and the viability of this motherboard.

 In general, the trend of inflated power systems at the expense of diversity of interfaces and features does little bother me.
-It's not something that exists in me Asus Exclusively, because all the other manufacturers are also sinning here, and I can't blame - a manufacturer that won't use a particularly advanced electrical system is one that will go shaming.
-I am worried that it may soon be with the B550 chipset launch AM4Motherboard makers will have to realize that even competition between themselves will not be very simple.
+It's not something that exists in me Asus Exclusively, because all the other manufacturers are also sinning here, and I can not blame - a manufacturer that will not use a particularly advanced electrical system is one that will go through shaming.
+I'm afraid it may soon be with the launch of the B550 chipset for the chassis AM4Motherboard makers will have to realize that even competition between themselves will not be very simple.

 Judging by its capabilities alone and compared to others with the same chipset, the TUF Z490 GAMING-PLUS is Motherboard Great, one that won't stop anyone from overclocking.
 It is also important to note that all interfaces and the right amount are here for the user.
 People may also be looking for different color schemes, even though it is Motherboard It is not particularly silly.

 We have no problem at all adding this motherboard to the recommended list.
 The design and engineering are quite high quality, and the amount of features is sufficient.